 It is made from tough steel so durable and has a nice sized grass collector attached to it as well.
 The large (22cm) plastic wheels won’t tear up your lawn and you can adjust the cutting height between 12-45mm which is a bonus.

 An eco friendly and easy to use option, this mower is a worthwhile option to consider.

 5. Best Mulching Option – Einhell GC-EM 1030

 - Stripes the lawn

 - Good power and cutting width

 - Could have a bigger grass collector

 Grass collector a little tricky to take on and off

 Einhell has developed this rotary push lawn mower with smaller gardens in mind!

 For the price, this mower will do everything you need and more.
-It’s a rotary mower so easy to maneuver and perfect for sloping or uneven lawns.
+It’s a rotary lawn mower so easy to manoeuvre and perfect for sloping or uneven lawns.
 The mower is powered with top of the range lithium-ion batteries connected to a power supply cable that has strain protection.
 This keeps it well protected and the mower also has a thermal switch that kicks in if it overheats.
 So you won’t end up with the mower burning out if you increase the run time.